-- Physical exam.
-Doctors often can identify Stevens-Johnson syndrome based on your medical history and a physical exam.
+- A review of your medical history and a physical exam.
+Health care providers often can identify Stevens-Johnson syndrome based on your medical history, including a review of your current and recently stopped medications, and a physical exam.

 - Skin biopsy.
-To confirm the diagnosis, and rule out other possible causes, your doctor may remove a sample of skin for laboratory testing (biopsy).
+To confirm the diagnosis, and rule out other possible causes, your health care provider removes a sample of skin for laboratory testing (biopsy).

 - Imaging.
-Depending on your symptoms, your doctor may have you undergo a chest X-ray to check for pneumonia.
+Depending on your symptoms, your health care provider may have you undergo an imaging such as a chest X-ray to check for pneumonia.

 - Blood tests.
 These are used to confirm infection or other possible causes.

-Stevens-Johnson syndrome requires hospitalization, often in an intensive care unit or a burn unit.
+Treating Stevens-Johnson syndrome requires hospitalization, possibly in an intensive care unit or a burn unit.

 Stopping nonessential medications

-The first and most important step in treating Stevens-Johnson syndrome is to discontinue any medications that may be causing it.
-Because it's difficult to determine exactly which drug may be causing the problem, your doctor may recommend that you stop taking all nonessential medications.
+The first and most important step in treating Stevens-Johnson syndrome is to stop taking any medications that may be causing it.
+If you're taking more than one drug, it may be hard to tell which drug is causing the problem.
+So your health care provider may have you stop taking all nonessential medications.

 - Wound care.
-Cool, wet compresses will help soothe blisters while they heal.
-Your health care team may gently remove any dead skin and place petroleum jelly (Vaseline) or a medicated dressing over the affected areas.
+Cool, wet compresses might help soothe blisters while they heal.
+Your health care team may gently remove dead skin and put petroleum jelly (Vaseline) or a medicated dressing over affected areas.